 Like other non-GMO verification programs, non-GMO does not mean GMO-free.
 The phrase “non-GMO” on certified organic products means that, as required by organic standards, the product was produced without the use of GMOs.

-Log in to MyCCOF and go to ‘Company Data List.’
-The ‘Company Data List’ will show all operations that you are currently a contact for.
-To access the information for a specific account, click on the name or the person symbol in the contact type column (pictured below).
+Log in to MyCCOF and go to ‘Choose another account’ The ‘Companies’ list will show all operations that you are currently a contact for.
+To access the information for a specific account, click on the name or the client ID of the operation.

 Please submit all required documents via email to email@example.com, fax to (831) 423-4528, or by mail to the CCOF home address.
 For processors and Handlers, use the Handler OSP Update Guide to ensure you submit all forms.